pherreragalvez/Stata-dofiles/README.md

 # Stata-scripts
-Compilation of Stata do files written during my Bachelor and work period at the Ministry of Social Development of Chile.
+Compilation of Stata do files written during my undergraduate studies in economics and working period at the Ministry of Social Development of Chile.

 ## Tasks included.
 * <a href="https://github.com/pherreragalvez/big_data_science_diploma/tree/main/Miner%C3%ADa%20de%20datos" target="_blank">Bachelor's degree Research Project</a>.